Ant01n3/AntApplet/README.md

 However pheromone tend to evaporate with time and must be regularly dropped on the path.
 If no more food is available at the end of the path, ants will not lay down pheromones and the path will disappear with time.
 This negative feedback mechanism allows ant to forget old non interesting paths.

+As ants travel on edges at a constant speed, ants using shorter paths will reach food faster, and as they use the same path to go back to nest will also reach the nest faster.
+Therefore they will have a better chance to drop pheromones before others on the correct path, and therefore influence more other ants to use this path.
+This is one of the critical feature of the algorithm allowing to select the shortest paths.

 Here we model ants that lay down pheromone only on their back path to return to the nest.
 In nature, ants do not work like this (a future version may allow to choose when to drop pheromones, and eventually to choose to go back by a different path).

 In our model, ants will choose the next edge to cross according to the following formula: